 Ideally located in Westenschouwen, 200 m away from the beach and 300 m away from the biggest forest of the province Zeeland, lies the holiday home “De Duinpan”.
 The residence has a big garden with plenty of privacy, where your children can play to their heart’s content.
 It’s also located in a dead-end street, so you’ll be able to enjoy peace and quiet.

-The big windows result in a lot of light and together with the wooden interior in a warm atmosphere.
-The property contains modern equipment for your convenience and has doors to a partly covered terrace with design chairs and table.
+The big windows allow plenty of natural light, and together with the wooden interior the atmosphere is warm and cosy.
+The property contains modern equipment for your convenience and has doors to a partly covered terrace with design chairs and a table.
 The house has a fireplace.
-There is wifi, free of charge, and several (commercial) English and German TV channels.
-The residence contains 3 sleeping rooms (one downstairs with extra large beds of 2.10m), 2 separate toilets and 2 bathrooms.
+There is wifi, free of charge, and several English and German TV channels.
+The residence contains 3 bedrooms (one downstairs with extra large beds of 2.10m), 2 separate toilets and 2 bathrooms.
 One bathroom has an infrared sauna.

-All ingredients for a fantastic holiday are available: comfortable residence, walking on the beach, watersport possibilities, walking or biking in the nature and visiting historical villages as Zierikzee, Brouwershaven, Veere, Vlissingen and Middelburg.
+All ingredients you may need for a fantastic holiday are available: comfortable residence, the beach, watersport upportunities, hiking or biking in the nature and visiting historical villages such as Zierikzee, Brouwershaven, Veere, Vlissingen and Middelburg.
 You are very welcome in this lovely holiday home!

 Westenschouwen is a small and quiet town located in the west corner of the island Schouwen-Duiveland.
-Surrounded by the natural reserve “Kop van Schouwen” you will find yourself in a unique area.
+Surrounded by the nature reserve “Kop van Schouwen” you will find yourself in a unique location.

-Wide beaches that border the largest forest in the province “Zeeland” will ensure peace, space and a rich variety of flora and fauna.
+The wide beaches and the largest forest in the province “Zeeland” will ensure peace, space and a rich variety of flora and fauna.
 The perfect location to partake in walking or cycling routes while listening to the sound of the surf.